47degrees/sbt-microsites/README.md

 ## Build the microsite

-Once you have written down your documents you can build the microste running this sbt task:
+Once you have written down your documents you can build the microsite running this sbt task:

 ```
 sbt> makeMicrosite